ithivesolutions/guess-pass/readme.md

 ---
 ## Improvements

-[Formik](https://formik.org/) can be used to create the form, to get the Input values.
-It has lot of features to enrich the Client side code.
+1. [Formik](https://formik.org/) can be used to create the form, to get the Input values.
+It has lot of features to enrich the Client side form processing.
 This library is widley used and trusted.
+2. E2E test cases can be implemented for a better performing application.